clulab/tomcat-text/docs/Doc_for_ASIST_Odin.md

 ### Test files
 **path:** src/test/scala/org/clulab/asist/rules<br>
 **contents:**
 These are the unit tests for Odin rules.
 The files are sorted by rule association.
 You can run the tests with "sbt test".
-These tests are run every time to push to github.
+These tests are run every time we push to github.

 ### Attachment definitions
 **path:** src/main/scala/org/clulab/asist/attachments<br>